chetmurthy/yay/README.md

 identical behaviour (which documents they accept/reject, and in-memory semantics of those documents).

-2. YAYAML is merely (*merely*) a nicer syntax for writing JSON documents.
-Every YAYAML document can be thought of as a JSON document, and JSON documents are accepted as YAYAML "flow style".
+2. YAY is merely (*merely*) a nicer syntax for writing JSON documents.
+Every YAY document can be thought of as a JSON document, and JSON documents are accepted as YAY "flow style".

-   The user can firmly rely on YAYAML as being merely (*merely*) a convenient syntax for writing JSON documents.
+   The user can firmly rely on YAY as being merely (*merely*) a convenient syntax for writing JSON documents.
 There are a few deviations from this rule, and they will be explained in this specification.
-Those deviations concern only the first line, and multi-document support: it will always be the case that a single JSON document in a file, is accepted as a YAYAML document.
+Those deviations concern only the first line, and multi-document support: it will always be the case that a single JSON document in a file, is accepted as a YAY document.